Covene/MerakiNewClientAlert-Covene/README.md

 ## Instructions
 You must first obtain your organizations ORG ID, and Network ID.
 You can use the Get-OrgID.py script to obtain your ORG ID, and the Get-NetworkIDs.py file to get all network IDs in your organization.
 The Get-NetworkClients python script assumes you have successfully ran the Get-NetworkIDs.py file.
+See Assumptions above for more information.
+To use this script, you will also need to configure the following in Azure:
+- Communication Resource
+- A Verified Domain
+- Connect a verified email domain
+- Obtain and store your Azure Communication Resource URL in the script.

+You may also use another Email solution, such as [Google's Gmail](https://mailtrap.io/blog/python-send-email-gmail/).
 Once you have the Get-NetworkIDs.py file ran successfully, you may run the Covene-GetNetworkClients-Email-Alert-Template.py script.
 You can download the **new-clients.csv** in this repository, for use to run along with the GetNetworkClients script.

 This is the file that gets emailed when a new client is found.
 You will need to edit a few sections of this script for it to run, including: